 http://digitalcollections.uwyo.edu/luna/servlet/s/24960b

-Boy playing a bugle.
+Boy playing a bugle

-Woman sweeping around barrels.
+Woman sweeping around barrels

-Woodcutter at his bench.
+Woodcutter at his workbench

 Image Credits